stefaleon/ASP.NET-MVC---SimpleBlog/README.md

 ## 13 Connect Users and Roles

 * Configure a many to many relationship.
 Add a migration and update the database.

+&nbsp;
+## 14 Index Users

+* Connect to the database and pass the list of existing users to the *Index* action result of the *UsersController*.
+* Define an IEnumerable of users as a ViewModel in the related View and edit the View accordingly.